iliapopov17/iliapopov17.github.io/_pages/about.md

 ### Research Internship

-Last year, I did a research internship in Indonesia studying the composition and properties of the gut microbiota in stunted and normal children.
-The internship report is available [here](https://iliapopov17.github.io/portfolio/portfolio-1/).
-The results are published [here](https://iliapopov17.github.io/publication/2024-03-29-paper-10).<br>
+Last year, I did an internship in Indonesia studying the composition and properties of the gut microbiota in stunted and normal children.
+The report is available [here](https://iliapopov17.github.io/portfolio/portfolio-1/), the results are published [here](https://iliapopov17.github.io/publication/2024-03-29-paper-10).<br>

 ### Studying at the Bioinformatics Institute